mike-flower/ophelia/README.md

 Common causes:
 - Wrong barcode reference file
 - Wrong `--lima_preset` — try `ASYMMETRIC` vs `SYMMETRIC`
+- Mixed-length barcodes in one FASTA — add `--different-barcode-lengths` to `--lima_args`
-- Use `--peek-guess` to let lima infer which barcodes are actually present
+- Use `--peek-guess` to restrict demux to barcodes actually detected in the data

 ### Biosample CSV sample names not appearing